UN nuclear watchdog board censures Iran, which retaliates by announcing a new enrichment site

 Western officials suspect that the uranium traces could provide further evidence that Iran had a secret nuclear weapons program until 2003.

-The resolution was put forward by France, the U.K., Germany and the United States.
+The resolution was put forward by France, the United Kingdom, Germany and the United States.

 Speaking to Iranian state television after the vote, the spokesman for the Atomic Energy Organization of Iran said that his agency immediately informed the IAEA of “specific and effective” actions Tehran would take.